Achievable logoAchievable logo

 • Temperature sensitive

-• Contraindicated in immunocompromised individuals like HIV, organ transplant recipients, etc.
+• Contraindicated in immunocompromised individuals like HIV, organ transplant recipients, etc. | MMR

-• Booster doses are essential for long-lasting immunity
+• Booster doses are essential for long-lasting immunity | Hepatitis A

-Hepatitis A Flu shots Polio shots (IPV or Salk) Rabies
+Polio shots (IPV or Salk)

-• Use antigenic parts or subunits of the pathogen to induce specific immunity
+Rabies | | Subunit, recombinant, polysaccharide, and conjugate | - Use antigenic parts or subunits of the pathogen to induce specific immunity

-• Booster doses are required
+• Booster doses are required | Haemophilus influenzae type b or Hib

-Vaccine adverse effects include fever, local erythema and swelling after DTaP booster doses, allergic reactions to neomycin in MMR, IPV and chickenpox vaccines.
+Vaccine adverse effects include fever, local erythema and swelling after DTaP booster doses, and allergic reactions to neomycin in MMR, IPV, and chickenpox vaccines.
 Influenza vaccine is contraindicated in serious egg allergies.
 Thimerosal is a mercury containing preservative used in some vaccines and can be potentially toxic to the developing brain of infants.

 CDC immunization schedule for under 18 years of age: The recommended immunization schedule for children includes the Hepatitis B vaccine administered at birth, followed by boosters at 1 and 6 months of age, and a third dose at 18 months.
 Rotavirus vaccines are given in 2 doses between 2-4 months.
 Diphtheria, tetanus and acellular pertussis or DTaP, pneumococcal conjugate vaccine PCV 15 or 20, and inactivated polio vaccine are given as 4 separate doses typically in 2,4,6 months, followed by 9-15 months of age.
 An additional dose of DTaP and IPV is given between 4-6 years of age.
 At ages 10-12, a Tdap vaccine is administered.
 Haemophilus influenzae type b (Hib) vaccine is given in 3 or 4 doses, the first two doses in months 2 and 4, and the third or fourth doses between 9-15 months.
 Influenza vaccines are administered annually in the flu season.
 The first dose of MMR and Varicella vaccines is given between 12-15 months, and the second dose is between 4-6 years of age.
 Meningococcal vaccines are given at age 11-12 years and 16 years of age.